influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/xpath_json.md

 if there is a large number of fields to be specified.
 These options can also be combined with the field specifications above.

-__NOTE: Path conversion functions will always succeed even if you convert a text to float!__
+__NOTE: Path conversion functions always succeed even if you convert a text to float.__

 ### field_name_expansion (optional)